ngminhhoang1412/LoginGmailSelenium/README.md

 Chrome profile of that user will be create and stored.
 With Chrome profile you can do so many automatic things with it.

 Always active extension is installed by default.
+To store the profile with minimum size on disk, WorkerService cache, OptimizationGuide and cache is cleared when quitting driver.

 >This has been developed for testing purposes only.
 > Any action you take using this script is strictly at your own risk.
 > I will not be liable for any losses or damages you face using this script.